JingtaoWang22/cellar_docs/_posts/2021-7-11-analysis.md

     <br>

 * **Enrichment Anlysis**
-    * After DE analysis, this can be used for performing different enrichment analysis via a hypergeometric test.
+    * After DE analysis, this can be used for performing different enrichment analysis using the GSEAPY Python package.
 To do this analysis, simply choose a marker list in the first dropdown menu, enter the number of DE genes to use for the analysis, and click <span class="mbox">RUN</span>.
 Then a table will be generated for showing the results.
     The entries are sorted by p-value.
     An <span class="mbox">EXPORT</span> button above the table